zoltanszalontay/df-wrangler/README.md

 -   **Persistent & Versioned Storage**: DataFrame states are automatically saved after each operation.
 You can "pop" back to a previous state, providing a version history.
 -   **Extensible & Scalable**: Built with FastAPI and designed to be easily scalable, with considerations for deployment via Ray Serve.
 -   **Server-side Prompt Logging**: User prompts sent to the LLM are now logged on the server for debugging and monitoring purposes.
+-   **OpenTelemetry Integration**: Both client and server are instrumented with OpenTelemetry for distributed tracing and metrics, enabling better observability.
 -   **Tested**: Includes unit tests (unittest) and property-based tests (Hypothesis).

 ## Project Structure